 The council is a member of the Parking and Traffic Regulations Outside London (PATROL) Adjudication Joint Committee.
 The Joint Committee publishes an Annual Statement of Accounts which is subject ot External Audit and the arrangements for 2010/11 can be found at PATROL - Accounts 2010/11.

-Read more about Parking Enforcement Regulations
+Read information on Parking Enforcement Regulations page.

 Website: PATROL UK